poulh/qjsontablemodel/README.md

 QT Table Model which takes json in 'arrays of hashes'.

+First create a header which maps each column to an index in your json object.
+The order of the headings will match the Table.
 ```c++
 QJsonTableModel::Header header;
 header.push_back( QJsonTableModel::Heading( { {"title","Title"},    {"index","title"} }) );